-Beautiful, captivating, intelligent, and majestic, blue and gold macaws have held a place as one of the most popular large parrots for years.
-These brightly colored beauties have so much more to offer than just a pretty face—they are full of personality as well!
-They are indeed one of the more recognizable birds in the world and a popular pet for people who can handle a large parrot that demands attention.
+Beautiful, captivating, intelligent, and majestic, blue and gold macaws are one of the most popular large parrots.
+These brightly colored beauties have much more to offer than just a pretty face; they are full of personality and comical charm.
+They are one of the more recognizable birds in the world and are an extraordinary pet for people who can handle a large parrot that demands attention.

 Origin and History